 After his house was bombed, Cohen turned his home into a veritable fortress equipped with floodlights, alarms, and an arsenal of weapons.
 He then dared his enemies to come get him.
 In all, Cohen would survive 11 assassination attempts and constant harassment from police.

 Ultimately, it was the law that got Cohen.
 In 1951, he was sentenced to four years in federal prison for income tax evasion, much like Capone.
 But, despite his involvement in many murders over his career, the police couldn’t get enough evidence to charge Cohen with a single killing.

 After his release, Cohen ran a number of different businesses.
 But he was arrested and charged — once again — with tax evasion in 1961 and sent to Alcatraz.
-After being bailed out from “the rock,” he would spend the next 12 years at a federal prison in Atlanta, Georgia after his appeals failed, according to the Crime Museum.
+After being bailed out from “the rock,” he would spend the next 12 years at a federal prison in Atlanta, Georgia after his appeals failed.